 The Master of Philosophy in Occupational Health - MPhil (Occupational Health) is a degree aimed at occupational health professionals who are interested in pursuing a research-based masters degree.
 Students register for part-time academic study and are required to complete three courses primarily offered through the Postgraduate Diploma in Occupational Health Programme (occupational health risk assessment and management; occupational medicine and work ability; and occupational health services management, ethics and legislation), and a further 2 courses aimed at developing competency in conducting research on an occupational health topic (Epidemiology and Biostatistics for Occupational Health, Research Methods for Occupational Health) over a two-year period.
+The courses are offered face-to-face in block sessions (one per semester) over the two-year period.
+Attendance is compulsory and constitutes a DP requirement.
 In the third year, students embark on their research fieldwork and write up their masters dissertation in order to fulfil the requirements of the degree.

 Follow this link to apply online.
 Be familiar with the MPhil (Occupational Health) Guidelines for Applications